ryrob30/mobile-services.en/help/android/location/geo-poi.md

 uuid: b8209370-cbc4-40f9-97d8-017e2d74a377
 ---

-# Geo-Location and Points of Interest{#geo-location-and-points-of-interest}
+# Geo-Location and Points of Interest {#geo-location-and-points-of-interest}

 Geo-location helps you measure location data by using latitude and longitude and predefined points of interest in your Android apps.